confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

 [Events](../event/event.md) will typically be categorized by some attribute and will need to be grouped in order to be processed logically by [Event Processors](../event-processing/event-processor.md).

 ## Problem
-How does one [Event Processing Applications](../event-processing/event-processing-application.md) communicate events to other applications in an ordered, scalable, and repliable way?
+How does one [Event Processing Application](../event-processing/event-processing-application.md) communicate events to other applications in an ordered, scalable, and reliable way?

 ## Solution
 ![event-stream](../img/event-stream.png)